-Infection of the temporomandibular joint (TMJ) may result from direct extension of adjacent infection or hematogenous spread of bloodborne organisms (see Acute Infectious Arthritis).
-The area is inflamed, and jaw movement is limited and painful.
+Infection of the temporomandibular joint (TMJ) may result from direct extension of adjacent infection or hematogenous spread of bloodborne organisms (see Acute Infectious Arthritis Acute Infectious Arthritis Acute infectious (septic) arthritis is a joint infection that evolves over hours or days.
+The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults... read more ).
+The joint area is inflamed, and jaw movement is limited and painful.
 Local signs of infection associated with evidence of a systemic disease or with an adjacent infection suggest the diagnosis.
 X-ray results are negative in the early stages but may show bone destruction later.
 If suppurative arthritis is suspected, the joint is aspirated to confirm the diagnosis and to identify the causative organism.
 Diagnosis must be made rapidly to prevent permanent joint damage.

 Treatment includes antibiotics, proper hydration, pain control, and motion restriction.
-Parenteral penicillin G is the drug of choice until a specific bacteriologic diagnosis can be made on the basis of culture and sensitivity testing.
-Suppurative infections are aspirated or incised.
-Once the infection is controlled, jaw-opening exercises help prevent scarring and limitation of motion.
+Parenteral penicillin G is the antibiotic of choice until a specific bacteriologic diagnosis can be made on the basis of culture and sensitivity testing.
+For methicillin-resistant Staphylococcus aureus (MRSA) infections of the oral structures, IV vancomycin is the antibiotic of choice.
+Suppurative infections are aspirated or incised and drained.
+Once the infection is controlled, passive jaw-opening exercises help prevent scarring and limitation of motion.

 Rarely, acute injury (eg, due to difficult tooth extraction or endotracheal intubation) may lead to arthritis of the TMJ.
-Pain, tenderness, and limitation of motion occur.
+Pain, tenderness, and limitation of mandibular motion occur.
 Diagnosis is based primarily on history.
 X-ray results are negative except when intra-articular edema or hemorrhage widens the joint space.
-Treatment includes NSAIDs, application of heat, a soft diet, and restriction of jaw movement.
+Treatment includes oral corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs), application of heat, a soft diet, and restriction of jaw movement.

-The TMJ may be affected, usually in people > 50 yr.
-Occasionally, patients complain of stiffness, grating, or mild pain.
-Crepitus results from a hole worn through the disk, causing bone to grate on bone.
+The TMJ may be affected by osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
+Symptoms... read more (degenerative joint disease), usually in people > 50 years.
+Occasionally, patients complain of stiffness, a grating sound on jaw movement, or mild pain.
+Crepitus may result from disk degeneration or perforation, causing bone to grate on bone.
 Joint involvement is generally bilateral.
-X-rays or CT may show flattening and lipping of the condyle, suggestive of dysfunctional change.
+X-rays or cone beam CT may show flattening (eg, subchondral cysts, erosions and lipping of the condyle, suggestive of dysfunctional change, most likely due to excessive loading of the joint).
 Treatment is symptomatic.
-A mouth guard worn during the night or day may help alleviate pain and reduce grating sounds in patients with missing teeth (which can cause their jaws to come closer together when biting).
+An oral appliance (mouth guard) worn during sleep (and possibly while awake) may help alleviate pain and reduce grating sounds.

-Treatment is conservative, as it is for myofascial pain syndrome, although arthroplasty or high condylectomy may be necessary.
-An occlusal splint (mouth guard) usually relieves symptoms.
-The splint is worn constantly, except during meals, oral hygiene, and appliance cleaning.
-When symptoms resolve, the length of time that the splint is worn each day is gradually reduced.
+Treatment is conservative, as it is for temporomandibular myofascial pain syndrome, although arthroplasty or high condylectomy may be necessary.
+An oral appliance (occlusal splint [mouth guard]) usually relieves symptoms.
+The appliance is worn constantly, except during meals, oral hygiene, and appliance cleaning.
+When symptoms resolve, the length of time that the appliance is worn each day is gradually reduced.
 Intra-articular injection of corticosteroids may relieve symptoms but may harm the joint if repeated often.